 There's a growing list of ways to put your Capital One miles to use.

-Let's say you've recently picked up the Capital One Venture Rewards Credit Card.
-Once you've spent $4,000 within the first three months of opening the card, you'll earn a 75,000-mile bonus.
-Using this option, those miles can be redeemed for 1 cent apiece towards any travel-related purchase.
+Let’s say you’ve recently picked up the *venture x*.
+Once you’ve spent $4,000 within the first three months of opening the card, you’ll earn the card’s current 75,000-mile bonus.
+Factor in the usual 2x miles per dollar you earn for spending that $4,000 sum, and you’ll have at least 83,000 Venture Miles.

 Step 1: Put Travel-Related Purchases on Your Card

-So, you've earned the 75,000-point sign-up bonus – or perhaps you've continued spending on this card and racked up even more miles.
-Now it's time to use them on some travel expenses.
+So, you’ve earned the big sign-up bonus – or perhaps you’ve continued spending on your Venture and racked up even more miles.
+Now it’s time to use them on some travel expenses.

-Start by putting any travel expenses on your Capital One Venture card.
-Capital One considers “travel costs” to be a multitude of things.
+Start by putting any travel expenses on your Capital One Venture card … and we mean any.
+Capital One considers “travel costs” to contain a multitude – not just basic expenses like flights and hotels.
 From Airbnb stays to Uber rides, to flight and hotel purchases and even cruises – all of these count as “travel.”

 That's right: Just pay for your flight, hotel, Uber, or parking fee with your Capital One card.
 Then give it a few days for your purchase to finalize and post to your account.

-One note: It's totally fine to purchase non-travel purchases on your card.
-You just won't be able to redeem your miles by “erasing” them.
-On the plus side, you'll still earn 2x miles for every dollar you spend on the Venture card.
+One note: It’s totally fine to purchase non-travel purchases on your card.
+You just won’t be able to redeem your miles by “erasing” them.
+On the plus side, you’ll still earn 2x miles for every dollar you spend on the Venture or Venture X card.

 Now let's take a look at how to erase those travel purchases.